zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-seismic-configuration.md

 More details can be seen in [Neural Search API]({{site.url}}{{site.baseurl}}/vector-search/api/neural/).

 ## Performance tuning
-As a kind of ANN algorithm, SEISMIC does not aim at providing exact search but providing users with an opportunity to balance the trade-off between how accurate search results are and how fast search process can be.
+As a kind of ANN algorithm, SEISMIC provides users with an opportunity to balance the trade-off between how accurate search results are and how fast search process can be.
 In short, you can tune balance between recall and latency with following parameter settings.
 ### Optimizing for recall vs speed

-- **Higher recall**: Increase `heap_factor` (1.5-2.0), increase `cluster_ratio` (0.15-0.2)
+- **Higher recall**: Increase `heap_factor`, increase `cluster_ratio`
-- **Higher speed**: Decrease `heap_factor` (0.5-0.8), decrease `n_postings` (2000-3000)
+- **Higher speed**: Decrease `heap_factor`, decrease `n_postings`
 - **Balanced**: Use default values and adjust based on benchmarking

 ### Memory optimization